Farseer-NMR/FarSeer-NMR/README.md

 A fully community driven and ever growing suite to analyse **peaklist files** extracted from multivariable series of biomolecular NMR experiments.
 Up to three different experimental variables can be combined and analysed together.
 With Farseer-NMR, you can automatically calculate structural parameters from peaklist datasets, which are then comprehensively and conveniently represented in publication-ready plots.

-Conveniently save and load you configuration files and re-run your operations with one-click!
+Conveniently save and load your configuration files and re-run your operations with one-click!

 Full traceability via [Markdown](https://en.wikipedia.org/wiki/Markdown) formatted log file.